Please Respect My Browser Font Size

 Fortunately, browsers worth considering today support a simple solution:

-.
+use rem units instead of px.
 Or, use some other approach that bases

-the font size off the user’s default font size, which is the font-size
+the font size off the user’s default font size, which is the font-size of

-the :root
+the :root CSS

 pseudo-class.